KivalEvan/AdventOfCode/README.md

 | 23  | ✅         |    |        |    |    |        |      |     |      |        |
 | 24  | ✅         |    |        |    |    |        |      |     |      |        |
 | 25  | ☑️          |    |        |    |    |        |      |     |      |        |

+## Note

+While this should result me in more knowledge in wider range of language, it also gave me brain damage.